-2 1 Urhai n Planning and F Public Lise Pe erformance I Requirement tc Attribute Baseline Tier 1 High Performance Design Construction Verification Plans & Specs Analysis Basis of Design Verification Sustainable Locat ions Reference Site Uses Existing Infrastructure Resources and Preserves Natural Resources o Site selection process addressed EOs 12072, 13006, 13514, and Implementing Instructions for Sustainable Federal Locations (CEQ 09/2011)), AND o Site includes no wetlands, no water bodies, no land w/in 100 ft. of water bodies; complies with all local, state, and federal regulations on wetland and water body conservation. o Site not within a state or locally designated agricultural preservation district; does not disturb prime soils, unique soils, or soils of state significance. o Site not a greenfield. o The site meets the Baseline requirements, AND: o The site meets the Baseline requirements, AND: o The site is a grayfield or brownfield infill site within existing urban or suburban development, served by existing water and wastewater infrastructure. o The site meets the Tier 2 High Performance requirements, AND: o The site is identified in consultation with local officials as being targeted for redevelopment in existing local development plans.
+Attribute Baseline ★ Tier 1 High Performance ★★ Tier 2 High Performance ★★★ Tier 3 High Performance Verification Design Construction Measurement & Verification Plans & Specs Calculations & Analysis Basis of Design Verification Sustainable Location ons I 1 1 Reference Site Uses Existing Infrastructure Resources and Preserves Natural Resources o Site selection process addressed EOs 12072, 13006, 13514, and Implementing Instructions for Sustainable Federal Locations (CEQ 09/2011)), AND o Site includes no wetlands, no water bodies, no land w/in 50 ft. of wetlands, and no land w/in 100 ft. of water bodies; complies with all local, state, and federal regulations on wetland and water body conservation. o Site not within a state or locally designated agricultural preservation district; does not disturb prime soils, unique soils, or soils of state significance. o Site not a greenfield. o The site meets the Baseline requirements, AND: o Site is an infill site within existing urban or suburban development, served by existing water and o The site meets the Baseline requirements, AND: o The site is a grayfield or brownfield infill site within existing urban or suburban development, served by existing water and wastewater infrastructure. o The site meets the Tier 2 High Performance requirements, AND: o The site is identified in consultation with local officials as being targeted for redevelopment in existing local development plans.
 ODC Review of Site Acquisition Package and presentation at relevant reviews Site Acquisition and Design Concept materials N/A EOs 12072, 13006, 13514, and Implementing Instructions for Sustainable Federal Locations (CEQ 09/2011); LEED ND, v2009 Verify relevant design elements from approved Concept presentation.
-Site Supports Neighborhood Connectivity, Walkability, and Bikeability o Site selection process addressed EOs 12072, 13006, 13514, and Implementing Instructions for Sustainable Federal Locations (CEQ 09/2011)), AND o Principal functional entry on front façade faces public space, AND o Connectivity of site and adjacent land is at least 90 intersections/sq. mi. as measured w/in a 1/2-mile distance from center of the facility, AND o Primary functional entrance is (a) w/in 1/4-mile walk distance of at least 5 diverse uses or (b) w/in 1/2 mile walk distance of at least 7 diverse uses. o Connectivity of site and adjacent land is between 90-250 intersections/sq. mi. as measured w/in a 1/2- mile distance from center of the facility, AND o Primary functional entrance is (a) w/in 1/4- mile walk distance of at least 7 diverse uses or (b) o The site meets the Baseline requirements, AND: o Connectivity of site and adjacent land is between 251 290 intersections/sq. mi. as measured w/in a 1/2-mile distance from center of the facility, AND o Primary functional entrance is (a) w/in 1/4-mile walk distance of at least 10 diverse uses or (b) w/in 1/2- mile walk distance of at least 12 diverse uses. o The site meets the Baseline requirements, AND: o Connectivity of site and adjacent land is greater than 291 intersections/sq. mi. as measured w/in a 1/2- mile distance from center of the facility, AND o Primary functional entrance is (a) w/in 1/4- mile walk distance of at least 12 diverse uses or (b) w/in 1/2-mile walk distance of at least 15 diverse uses.
-ODC review of maps detailing connectivity around site and retail and other diverse uses within specified radius or buffer. and Design Concept Calculations based on source material from vetted information service or GSA's SLI data.
-EOs 12072, 13006, 13514, and Implementing Instructions for Sustainable Federal Locations (CEQ 09/2011); LEED ND, v2009 Resubmission of previously specified map using updated data as of time of substantial construction completion
+Site Supports Transit- Use and Reduced Automobile Commuting o The site is located w/in an MPO- served region and w/in a TAZ where annual VMT does not exceed 90% of average of equivalent metropolitan region value.
+AND/OR: o Principal functional building entrance of facility is (a) w/in a 1/4 mile walk distance of bus and/or streetcar stops, or (b) w/in a 1/2 mile walk distance of bus rapid transit stops, light or heavy rail stations, and/or ferry terminals, connected by AND: o The site meets the Baseline requirements, AND: o A) The annual per capita VMT of TAZ is between 30 and 59% of average of equivalent metropolitan region value, AND/OR B) The minimum daily service at the transit stops (must include Saturday and Sunday) is: • For multiple transit types: weekday, 101-245/day; weekends, 85-150/day. • Commuter rail or ferry service only: weekday, 25- 40/day; weekends, 7-10/day. o The site meets the Baseline requirements, AND: O A) The annual per capita VMT of TAZ is 30% or less of average of equivalent metropolitan region value, AND/OR B) The minimum daily service at the transit stops (must include Saturday and Sunday) is: • For multiple transit types: weekday, more than 245/day; weekends, more than 150/day. • Commuter rail or ferry service only: weekday, more than 40/day; weekends, more than 10/day.
+Maps detailing transit buffers around site; confirmation of transit service from DOT, local transit officials, and/or GSA; confirmation of TAZ based on data from MPO or GSA Site Acquisition and Design Concept materials VMT and TAZ calculations based on MPO data and GSA's SLI data EOs 12072, 13006, 13514, and Implementing Instructions for Sustainable Federal Locations (CEQ 09/2011); LEED ND, v2009 Resubmission of maps detailing transit buffers around site; confirmation of transit service from DOT, local transit officials and/or GSA; confirmation of TAZ based on data from MPO or GSA